 One of the most important parts of booking a bike holiday, what’s the riding like?
 Can I handle it?
 Is it too much or am I looking for more?
 It’s not easily answered, but this guide will hopefully help.
 It will also assist us best match you to the destination, evenly skilled riding buddies and an all round better holiday experience.

-The key is honesty.
-Consider that a photograph or a GoPro run can make things look more easy than they actually are.
-Your local woods maybe easier or infact harder than you realise and one holiday destination will vary from another in terms of difficulty.
-The last thing we'd want to do is put you off, but we would like to make sure as best we can you get the most out of your holiday.
+The key is being honest with yourself, a photograph or a GoPro run can make things look more easy than they actually are, your local woods maybe easier or harder than you realise and one holiday destination will vary from another in terms of difficulty.
+If you have the question in your head, is it right for me?
+Then this assessor will help to make sure you get the most out of your bike holiday.

 Morzine and the Portes du Soleil.
 Europe's most varied and vast bike park.
 Everything is here, jumps, roots, steeps, rocks, fast, technical, berms, you name it, you'll find it in one of the resorts connected by this incredible lift system.

 You can find something for every technical ability around the Portes du Soleil.
 Numerous World Cups, National and International events such as Crankworx and IXS Cups boast a vast array of purpose built downhill tracks.
 Huge jumps lines crafted by the likes of Nico Vink in Chatel, aswell as cleverly designed greens and blue runs around the sloped of Super Morzine.
 That doesn't even count the huge number of hidden trails dotted around the mountains, or the marked, and not so easy to find enduro routes.
 It's a paradise.